 Where the design community meets.

-Omaha, Nebraska Principal Engineer at Split Infinities Joined about 5 years ago
+Omaha, Nebraska Principal Engineer at Split Infinities Joined over 5 years ago

 It's not a great font for programming FYI

 Yeah!!
 In hindsight, embedding a Codepen would have been so much better. good work!!

 Yeah for sure!
 Let me know if you need anything.